linna/framework/docs/model.md

 # Model

-Model class is the father class for every concrete Model in application.
-He work with View as Observer pattern where Model is the Subject and View is the Observer.
+Model class is the parent class for every concrete Model in application.
+It works with View as Observer pattern where Model is the Subject and View is the Observer.

 ```php
 use Linna\Mvc\Model;